DHTMLX/docs-suite/docs/chart/charts_overview.md

 ## Treemap Chart

-A treemap chart represents a hierarchical visualization of data as a set of rectangular tiles and makes it easy to spot patterns.
+A treemap chart presents a hierarchical visualization of data as a set of rectangular tiles and makes it easy to spot patterns.
 Several tiles can be collected into a group.
 The sizes of tiles are proportional to the values of the data items they represent.